-This is a new kind of digital magazine so we’re looking for a broad range of visual artists, for a new kind of digital magazine – where editorial and covers can feature not just illustration and photography, but also film, animation, or even digital experiments.
+This is a new kind of digital magazine so we’re looking for a new kind of visual response – one where editorial and cover art can feature not just illustration and photography, but also film, animation, or even digital experiments.
 As long as it can be placed into a webpage and load quickly, we can consider it.
 We’re open to all suggestions.

 With a selection of diverse articles and an overarching concept to play with, there are opportunities to explore visual narratives that weave throughout the magazine, or to be playful with codes and symbols; working innovatively within the digital context of the platform.

-If it’s captured your attention, and you’d like to be our first associate artist, please submit a 150 word and/or single image response to the theme, suggesting how you might begin to tackle it; with a link to your work.
+If you’d like to be our first associate artist, please submit a 150 word + single image response to the theme by 28th October, suggesting how you might begin to tackle it; with a link to your work; to [email protected]